eficode/robotframework-oxygen/DEVGUIDE.md

 ```
 python
-import locust.locusthandler
+import locusthandler.locusthandler
 ```

-running this should not produce any errors, and we can import file `locusthandler.py` from `/locust` folder we created.
+running this should not produce any errors, and we can import file `locusthandler.py` from `/locusthandler` folder we created.
 [Read more about packaging python projects from here.](https://packaging.python.org/glossary/#term-import-package) Next we can exit the python intepreter (CTRL + D) and write following lines to the end of `lib/python3.7/site-packages/oxygen/config.yml`:

 ```
-locust.locusthandler:
+locusthandler.locusthandler:
   handler: LocustHandler
   keyword: run_locust
   tags: oxygen-locusthandler